Loading...

 Stay Hydrated

-Drink water alongside your yogurt and honey snack, as staying hydrated can aid digestion and help regulate glucose levels.
+Drink water with your yogurt meal to aid digestion and help regulate blood sugar levels.

 healthspan-mbl